hoytech/quadrable/README.md

 Although semantically `quadb fork` acts like it copies the tree pointed to by the current head, no copying actually occurs.
 In fact, the two trees share the same structure so forking is a very inexpensive operation.
 Cheap database snapshots is an important feature of Quadrable, and is useful for a variety of tasks.

+If no head name is passed in to `quadb fork`, it will fork to a [detached head](#heads).

-`quadb fork` can take a second argument which represents the head to be copied from, instead of using the current head.
-Or it can take no arguments, in which case the current head is forked to a [detached head](#heads).
+`quadb fork` can optionally take `--from` flag which represents the head to be forked from, instead of using the current head.

 ### quadb diff